dotmpe/user-conf/ReadMe.rst

 Intro
 -----
 It was time to expand a little on my existing dotfile repo setup.
 There's probably many out there.
-But not too many templates or seed projects.

-Looked at only a couple and decided I wanted nothing more than bare basics, so that it would work everywhere: GIT and Sh.
-Some scripts, maybe some git-hooks.
-That's Bourne shell, not ``*sh``.

-So I just wrote the minimal scripts to do it.
-And then started adding some generic configurations for `tmux`, `vim`, `bash` and others.

-There are some Bats tests for the shell lib functions.
-But not for the UC scripts themselves. ``$UCONF/test.sh``.

-This presents a File format called user-config, or u-c.
-With a vim-syntax file.
-Supports a limited set of initial directives: SYMLINK, COPY for config files, and INSTALL for binaries.
+But this was not about example dotfiles, but a way to deal with copies and checkouts spread over different hosts.

+Simplicity meant using GIT, and a Bourne shell as the only requirements.
+BATS is optional for testing the core libraries.

+To provision or configure a host there is one config file per host.
+There is no real frontend (yet), but the commands are in scripts/<cmd>.sh

 Install
 -------
 ::

+  # something to put in your shell profile script
   export UCONF=$HOME/.conf

   git clone --origin tpl git@github.com:dotmpe/user-config.git $UCONF

-  cd $UCONF
-  htd git-init-remote # git clone bare, rsync, git remote add ...

 Guide
 ------
 Each host::

-  $UCONF/init.sh
+  cd $UCONF; ./script/init.sh

 Add file copies using script::